paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-`Top?.MoveTo` ensures that the readyList only provides a node if it is not empty.
+`First?.MoveTo` ensures that the readyList only provides a node if not empty.

 ##### Second

-`Second` is the second entry below `First`.
-It is null if the list has one entry or is empty.
-Use it as a premonition of things to come.
-For the ordered list you can tell if there is more immediate work.
-Can you think of any other uses?
+`Second` is the second entry below `First`, being null if the list has one entry or is empty.

 ##### Last
 `Last` is the other less visited end of the stack/linked list.
 Great for anyone who likes burning the candle from both ends.
-There is a `MoveToEnd` method that makes a node the new Bottom.
+The `MoveToEnd` method makes a node the new Last.

 ##### Empty

-The example above for `Top` is not how I would do it.
-A better method would be
+A better method to implement `First` would be:

 ```c#
 var working = new LinkedList<MyWorld>();